The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

-For all the above reasons, here we restrict our analysis to the redshift range $6 <z \le 9$ to explore if our simulations predict any evolution in the MS slope.
+In order to study the main sequence slope at higher redshift ($z>6$) and to have a significant number of simulated candidates, we restrict our analysis to the redshift range $6 <z \le 9$ to explore if our simulations predict any evolution in the MS slope.
 Figure \ref{fig:FigMS_slope} shows the linear fit (green) we performed on our simulations when considering galaxies with $\rm{Log(M_{\star}/M_{\odot})} \geq 8$ and the standard error associated with the value of the angular coefficient at each $z$ (shaded region).
 In particular, solid lines correspond to the linear fit in the redshift range $8<z\le 9$, dashed lines to $7<z\le 8$ and dashed-dotted lines to $6<z\le 7$.

 The best fits we obtained for each of the following redshift bins $6<z\le 7$, $ 7<z\le 8$, $8<z\le 9$ are respectively:

 where $\rm{Log \: SFR = Log(SFR/M_{\odot} yr^{-1})}$ and $\rm{Log \: M_{\star}= Log(M_{\star}/M_{\odot})}$.